The 24 Best Dive Bars to Visit in America

 Photography courtesy of Santa’s Pub

-Some of what we love so much about dive bars is the kitsch, places that take something so esoteric or nostalgic and make it into their own schtick.
+Some of what we love so much about dive bars is the kitsch—places that take something so esoteric or nostalgic and make it into their own schtick.

 Serving up cold beer and karaoke for ten years, Santa’s Pub features twinkling lights and an appropriately painted red and green deck.

-Apparently there is also a roaming santa, who if he hears you curse will ask you to pay a fine.
+Apparently, there is also a roaming Santa, who, if he hears you curse, will ask you to pay a fine.

-C’mon, if that isn’t a dive bar at its finest, we don’t know what is.
+If that isn’t a dive bar at its finest, we don’t know what is.

 Learn more